Experienced DUI Lawyer in Columbus, Ohio:

 Man v.
 Machine: Despite the breath test, your behavior does not match the test results.

 Radio Frequency Interference: Radio Frequency Interference from a cell phone, officer’s radio, copy machine or other equipment with surge capabilities.
-In sitautions like this, sometimes the Officer may forget to take the cell phone off the suspect which in turn will affect the reliability of the breath test.
+In situations like this, sometimes the Officer may forget to take the cell phone off the suspect which in turn will affect the reliability of the breath test.
 These situations may cause the machine to give artificially high reading.

 Other Factors Which Can Affect The Results.
 Smoking near the machine, shared power supply with heater or other appliance – the machines must be on a dedicated “clean” electrical circuit.
 Recently painted walls or trim can also interfere with the test.